 Associate of Ultrasound Technology: Degree Overview

-A 2-year associate degree in ultrasound technology program gives students the practical training needed to work in the medical field as ultrasound technologists, also known as sonographers, who use sound waves to obtain images of organs and soft tissue inside the body.
-It typically includes classroom, laboratory and clinical experience and results in an Associate of Science or Associate of Applied Science.
-It covers the technology of sonography, scanning procedures and the interpretation of ultrasound images.
-Some schools offer generalized programs, while other schools ask the student to choose a major, such as cardiac or vascular ultrasound.
+Programs include classroom, laboratory and clinical experiences and result in an Associate of Science or Associate of Applied Science degree.
+Students might learn the technology of sonography, scanning procedures and the interpretation of ultrasound images.
+Some schools offer generalized programs, while others ask the student to choose a major, such as cardiac or vascular ultrasound.

 Applicants to an ultrasound technology program must have a high school diploma or a GED certificate.
 Some schools prefer applicants with previous health care experience.
 Most programs require that students have completed courses in biology, anatomy, medical terminology and English composition.